McMasterRS/WARIO-Editor/WarioEditor/docs/_build/_sources/user/toolkits.md.txt

 By default, only the custom node is activated

 Clicking the toolkits listed under the Toolkits menu sets them either active (checked) or inactive (unchecked).
-Whena activated, the nodes included in the toolkit can be added to the flowchart.
+When activated, the nodes included in the toolkit can be added to the flowchart.
 The user cannot set a toolkit inactive after using one of its nodes in the pipeline.

 ![GIF showing how to activate toolkits](../Images/activatedToolkits.gif)